Adich1340/Tooltip-app/README.md

 SetUp instructions:

-1. Enter to google.com domain and Open the devTools.
+1. Enter to google.com domain and Open the devTools, make sure that you the language set to "English" on the browser.
 2. Open the "Sources" tag.
 3. On the left bar, click on the "Snippet" tag.
 4. Click on "New snippet" to open new directory(file), name it.